-Do the BAS/ASR lights come on as soon as you start to drive but not necessarily when you press the brake pedal?
+Do the BAS/ASR lights come on when you start driving but not when you press the brake pedal?

-Typically this happens when one of the ABS sensors is defective.
-In most cases, the BAS/ASR light come on as soon as you go over five mph.
+Typically, this happens when one of the ABS sensors is defective.
+The BAS/ASR light usually comes on when you exceed five mph.

 Check the rear brake lights.
 Do they work properly?
 Does the third brake light work?
-It is not uncommon for a short to develop in the brake light circuit and cause such problems.
-If the rear brake lights don’t work, unplug them and check for corrosion.
+It is not common for a short to develop in the brake light circuit and cause such problems.
+Unplug the rear brake lights and check for corrosion if the rear brake lights don’t work.
 Check the connections that plug into the brake light assembly.
 You may want to use a digital multimeter to check continuity or to ensure there is no short.
-In a few cases you we have seen wires inside the headlight & tail light fried and cause shorts and malfunctions.
+In a few cases, we have seen wires inside the headlight & tail light fried and causing shorts and malfunctions.

-We hope that one of the tips in this article will fix your BAS/ASR light problem.
-Make sure to check the brake light switch, car battery, and the ABS wheel sensors.
-If you are still having BAS/ASR light problem, it may be time to have an auto mechanic or a Mercedes-Benz dealer in your area perform a diagnostic.
 If you want to figure out the BAS/ASR problem on your own, you will need to get a hold of an advanced diagnostic scanner to do a complete system scan and read the fault codes.
-The error codes will give you a good idea as what is the cause of BAS/ASR lights staying on.
-Other possible problems that can trigger the BAS/ASR light are a defective SAM module, bad ECU or ABS module.
+The error codes will give you a good idea of the cause of BAS/ASR lights staying on.
+Other possible problems triggering the BAS/ASR light are a defective SAM module, bad ECU, or ABS module.